Better melon farming strategies

 - Melons include watermelons, cantaloupes and honeydew.

-- About 90% of cantaloupes are grown in California, Arizona and Texas.
+- About 90% of cantaloupes are grown in California.

 - Americans eat an average of 27 pound of melons per year.
 They eat more watermelon than any other type of melon.